AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 * `alicloud_access_key` - (Optional) Alibaba Cloud Access Key.
 Required when creating an account for Alibaba Cloud.
 * `alicloud_secret_key` - (Optional) Alibaba Cloud Secret Key.
 Required when creating an account for Alibaba Cloud.

-### Misc.
--> **NOTE:** On terraform versions 0.12.x, 0.13.x, and 0.14.x, terraform will not detect any changes for the account when the account audit fail warning is given.
-In order to apply changes or set `audit_account = false`, please run `terraform apply -refresh=false`.
-* `audit_account` - (Optional) Specify whether to enable the audit account feature.
-If this feature is enabled, terraform will give a warning if there is an issue with the account credentials.
-Valid values: true, false.
-Default: false. **Note: The warning may still appear for a few hours after fixing the underlying issue.**

 ### AWS Top Secret Region
 * `aws_orange_account_number` - (Optional) AWS Top Secret Region Account Number.
 Required when creating an account in AWS Top Secret Region.
 Available as of provider version R2.19+.
 * `aws_orange_cap_url` - (Optional) AWS Top Secret Region CAP Url.
 Required when creating an account in AWS Top Secret Region.
 Available as of provider version R2.19+.